ondini/lgcreportgenerator/README.md

 -> Columns for instrument line are ready, but they are not accessible in the object, so needs to be added later.

+-> How fixed arguments work
+-> How link arguments & lookup table work, + instrument tooltip -> How computations with ! work

 #### Single file compilation

 In this part is explained, how to change (and how was changed) the react project from classical create-react-app template to template, which builds all the project into a single index.html.